twidi/streamdeckfs/README.md

 - default "fill" is not set, i.e., by default, when not defining any color/width, you'll have a thin white line
 - colors ("outline" and "fill") can be set as a name, a simple hexadecimal value (#RRGGBB), or a hexadecimal value with opacity (#RRGGBBAA)
 - angles can be expressed in degrees (from 0 to 360, but can be negative or more than 360, 0 is at midnight) or in percents (100%=360 degrees)

+For `coords` and `angles` (both described below), in addition to the full configuration option, it's also possible to override the individual parts.
+For example `angles=0,90;angles.1=180` will be equal to `angles=0,180`.
+For this to work, the full configuration option must have been defined.
+And indexes (the `1` in `angles.1` starts at 0: for angles, 2 parts ( `0` and `1`) can be overridden, and for coords, it must be an index present in the original coords.
+It may not seems useful for now, but we'll see later that it can be powerful.

 #### Kind "points"